allegroai/clearml-docs/docs/deploying_clearml/clearml_server_security.md

 This documentation page applies to deploying your own open source ClearML Server.
 It does not apply to ClearML Hosted Service users.
 :::

-To ensure deployment is properly secure, we recommend you follow the following best practices.
+To ensure deployment is properly secure, follow the following best practices.

 ## Network Security